Learn Excel Macros & VBA Programming (Free Tutorial & 50++ Examples)

 Right-clicking worksheet name and clicking View Code option

-• Simply copy the below VBA code to this module:
+• Copy the following VBA code to the module:

 Private Sub Worksheet_Change(ByVal Target As range)